-At least 51% of the fund's net assets are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
-Up to 49% of the fund's net assets may be invested in assets which are either out-of-scope of the ESG assessment methodology or for which ESG data coverage is incomplete (#2 Other).
-Full ESG data coverage is required for the assessment of direct investments in companies in relation to good governance practices.
+At least 80% of the fund's net assets are aligned with the promoted environmental and social characteristics (#1 Aligned with E/S characteristics).
+Up to 20% of the fund's net assets may be invested in assets which are either out-of-scope of the ESG assessment methodology or for which ESG data coverage is incomplete (#2 Other).
+Full ESG data coverage is required for the assessment of direct investments in companies in relation to good governance practices and the PAB-Exclusions.